ZhengYeah/Optimal-GPM/src/README.md

 File `distance_metric` contains the methods of calculating different distance.

-File `closed-form` contains the closed-form solution of the optimal piecewise mechanism under absolute error (maybe also optimal for other metrics).
+File `closed_form_mechanism` contains the closed-form solution of the optimal piecewise mechanism under absolute error (maybe also optimal for other metrics).